 Hosting a bbq this summer?
 Then you'll need a great side dish, and this Classic Macaroni Salad is just the ticket.
 My fam loves this macaroni salad made with basic ingredients you'll have on hand, all dressed up in a creamy mayo-based dressing.

-- 3 cups elbow macaroni pasta, cooked until al dente, according to pkg. directions (or substitute small shell pasta, which is what I prefer!)
+- 3 cups elbow macaroni pasta, cooked until al dente, according to pkg. directions (may substitute any small pasta, as preferred)

 - 1 cup frozen peas